Dodge Mountain House

 A carbon smart house in rural Maine

-We aimed to internalize the lessons of Andrew’s house and, if we could, build upon them for a family with different needs and site constraints.
+We aimed to internalize the lessons from Andrew’s house and, if possible, build on them for a family with different needs and site constraints.

-The design is composed of two gabled volumes set perpendicularly to each other: one houses the primary bed and bath, and one houses the main living spaces on the first floor and the children’s bedrooms above.
+The design features two gabled wings set perpendicular to each other: one houses the primary bedroom and bath, and the other contains the first-floor living spaces and the children’s bedrooms above.
 A mudroom stitches them together, providing a transitional space and simplifying construction.

-The L-shaped house is entered at the outer elbow, the junction between the volumes
+The L-shaped house is entered at the outer elbow, the junction between the wings

 The entry porch takes advantage of the morning sun